monzee/shiv/README.md

     ```

 4. Override the activity's `#onCreate` method to use the fragment factory built
-   by dagger.
+   by Dagger.
 Make sure to do this before calling `super.onCreate(...)`.

     ```kotlin
     class MainActivity : AppCompatActivity(R.layout.activity_main) {